-The STZ decoder 324 builds two quads by transferring the first four words of the block and their respective control word flags to the 36-bit bus 337, and by transferring the second four words of the block and their respective control 25 word flags to the 36-bit bus 338.
+The STZ decoder 324 builds two quads by transferring the first four words of the block and their respective control word flags to the 36-bit bus 337, and by transferring the second four words of the block and their respective control word flags to the 36-bit bus 338.
 The busses 337 and 338 feed the quads and their control word flags in parallel to the multiplexer 325.

-The multiplexer 325 alternately feeds the quads and their respective control word flags received via the busses 337 30 and 338 to the 4×8b/10b encoder 38 via the pseudo-XGMII bus 43.
+The multiplexer 325 alternately feeds the quads and their respective control word flags received via the busses 337 5 and 338 to the 4×8b/10b encoder 38 via the pseudo-XGMII

-The invention provides a coder and coding method with a very low overhead when implemented as a 64b/66b code (3.125%).
-The overhead is substantially lower than 8b/10b 35 (25%).
-The coder and coding method according to the invention employ a single, self-synchronizing scrambler.
+The invention provides a coding method with a very low overhead when implemented as a 64b/66b code (3.125%).
+The overhead is substantially lower than 8b/10b (25%).
+The 10 coding method according to the invention employs a single, self-synchronizing scrambler.
 Other coding schemes require periodic transmission of synchronization information and complex techniques to initialize non-self-synchronous scramblers.
-The coder and coding 40 method according to the invention provide good error detection properties for 10 Gb/s Ethernet when the scrambler polynomial is specifically chosen not to interfere with the Ethernet-standard CRC-32 coding.
-The coder and coding method provide an excellent mean time to false packet 45 acceptance (MTFPA) by choosing the TYPE words and the control words to have a 4-bit minimum Hamming distance.
-At a bit error rate of 10^{-9} and a bit rate of 10.3 Gb/s, the coder and coding method have an MTFPA approximately equal to that of 1 Gb/s Ethernet, which uses 8b/10b line 50 code, at a bit error rate of 10^{-11} .
-The coder and coding method according to the invention begin encoding as soon as enough information words are acquired-in particular, it is not required to buffer an entire Ethernet packet prior to transmission.
-The coder and coding method according to the 55 invention allow Ethernet data to be transmitted at a bit rate of 10.0 Gb/s using existing lasers designed for use in SONET OC-192 transmitters.
-A 10 Gb/s Ethernet standard based on the coder and coding method according to the invention can be adopted now rather than having to wait for lasers capable of modulation at 12.5 Gbaud to be developed.
+Embodiments of the and coding method accord- 15 ing to the invention good error detection properties for 10 Gb/s Ethernet when the scrambler polynomial is specifically chosen not to interfere with the Ethernet-standard CRC-32 coding.
+Such embodiments provide an excellent mean time words and the control words to have a 4-bit minimum Hamming distance.
+At a bit error rate of $10^{-9}$ and a bit rate of 10.3 Gb/s, embodiments of the coder and coding method have an MTFPA approximately equal to that of 1 Gb/s Ethernet, which uses 8b/10b line code, at a bit error rate of 25 $10^{-11}$ .
+Embodiments of the coding method according to the invention begin encoding as soon as enough information words are acquired-in particular, it is not required to buffer an entire Ethernet packet prior to transmission.
+Embodiments of the coding method according to the invention allow 30 Ethernet data to be transmitted at a bit rate of 10.0 Gb/s using existing lasers designed for use in SONET OC-192 transmitters.
+Adoption of 10 Gb/s Ethernet standard based on the coding method according to the invention does not have to wait for lasers capable of modulation at 12.5 Gbaud 35 to be developed.

-Although this disclosure describes illustrative embodiments of the invention in detail, it is to be understood that the invention is not limited to the precise embodiments described, and that various modifications may be practiced 65 control words using fewer bits, the control words are within the scope of the invention defined by the appended claims.
+Although this disclosure describes illustrative embodiments of the invention in detail, it is to be understood that the invention is not limited to the precise embodiments described, and that various modifications may be practiced 40 within the scope of the invention defined by the appended claims.